Romain-Thomas-Shef/dfitspy/README.md

      pip install -i https://test.pypi.org/simple/ dfitspy --user

 Using this command will allow you not to have to install any other package.
-Pip will install what is mis sing for you.
+Pip will install what is missing for you.

 ----